Views

 {"categoryField": "status", "secondaryField": "owner"}

-startField/endField must be date fields, colorField must be a select field, imageField must be a file field, and categoryField must be a single-value select (multi-selects are rejected).
+For the others: startField/endField must be date fields, colorField must be a select field, imageField must be a file field, and categoryField must be a single-value select (multi-selects are rejected).
 Saving a calendar view also auto-creates an idx_layout_<startField> index on the underlying table for date-range scans.

 Get a single view